Author: Lem Chuck Moth

 The Xiang People and their Journey up to the Tian-Shan Range

 In the eastern footstep of mount Himalayas, some of the Kajin tribes lived in a community of multiple family units of the long houses.
 Built on the mountainous slope, the long houses allowed multiple families to scrooge in a limited space under the same roof.
 It became the best accommodation of all flood refugees on the footsteps of mount Himalayas.
-Both the Kajin and Austronesian tribesmen still retained this lifestyle because they found no other accommodation to fit them better after the flood.
+Both the Kajin and their northern migrant tribesmen still retained this lifestyle because they found no other accommodation to fit them better after the flood.
 Down in the valleys, the Shan and other Tian tribesmen lived in separated houses.
 Grouped in a village or tribes, their feudal communities allowed families to live separately in a close cluster's environment.

 THE MOVE TOWARD THE PLAIN